 - Total Time: 35 minutes

-Stuffing Muffins are a super fun way to serve stuffing!
-Individual portions of delicious stuffing with a surprise, cheesy center!
+Stuffing Muffins are a fun (and easy) way to serve stuffing on a holiday.
+Individual portions of delicious sausage stuffing with a surprise, cheesy center.
+Prepare for applause all around the table.

 Ingredients